Climbing. Community. Health and Wellness. Education.

 These are the 4 pillars that define the Hive, and help us make decisions and it’s what we always return to.

 Our education team works so hard to bring the five-star experience by providing you with tools to take your climbing to the next level.
 As we begin our courses again, we wanted to shine a little light on the instructors that really give our courses something special.
-If you’ve ever taken a course with us, you’ll know that our instructors really give our offerings something special, and we wanted to shine a light on the instructors who bring that extra little bit to our Education pillar.
 Get ready to learn more about your favourite (and future favourite) Hive instructors!

 Jurga is our Education Coordinator at Hive North Shore.
 She came to us once upon a time a few years ago from Lithuania and quickly joined our crew at Vancouver.
 Since joining us, she’s become a staple within our community and she’s one of the crushers that people tend to go to if they’re looking to get into trad climbing!

 How long have you been climbing?

 It’s hard to choose – I’ve been incredibly lucky to dedicate chunks of my life for climbing trips, and visited probably 15 countries and many different regions and states within them.
 All of them have been very beautiful, inspiring, and unique.
 If I could teleport to one of those places now… it would be Gozo island (Malta).
 Sun and white limestone walls growing straight up from the Mediterranean sea!

 Squamish!
 It’s the closest I’ve ever had to a ‘local crag’, and calling the Chief ‘my local crag’ seems like a privilege and a half.
 Yosemite is a close second.